elektroluse/Ringding/README.md

   - Implemented and working but lacks testcase and needs refactor

+## How to run
+- `./mvnw spring-boot:run`
+  - Make API calls with Postman or write a program that sends HTTP requests to the endpoints available

 ## TODO
 - Connect to postgresql db
   - To record api calls processed OR store results (not decided)